 1: James McDonald

 Number one for me, he’s just such a skilled rider.
-Has returned after his break and it’s like he was never away.
+He returned after a year’s break last year and it’s was like he was never away.
 His ability as a jockey and his race reading ability, as well as where he puts them in the race, means he just ticks all the boxes.

 The ranks are very deep in Sydney, and there’s a few others you could slot in… it’s a pretty tough task.
-Tim Clark would easily fit into a lot of people’s top five lists, Jason Collett is very good on his day, Tommy Berry gets bagged a bit but if he’s up on the pace he generally gives them a chance.
+Tim Clark would easily fit into a lot of people’s top five lists, Jason Collett is very good on his day.
 And of course Schofield, who at his best is as good as any of them.

 Start winning on NSW racing with Mark Rhoden’s NSW Winners.

 Over $10,000 profit across Sydney metro and provincial race meetings since September 2017.